A variety of mental health issues can arise during pregnancy.

 - anxieties about giving birth, including a fear that the mother or baby will not survive

-Where these issues appear to be mild to moderate in severity, women may self-refer to Leeds Mental Wellbeing Service (LMWS – formerly known as IAPT) who offer support and therapies for common mental health problems.
+Where these issues appear to be mild to moderate, women may self-refer to Leeds Mental Wellbeing Service (LMWS – formerly known as IAPT), which offers support and therapies for common mental health problems.
 Leeds Mental Wellbeing Service welcome referrals of women and partners and main carers in the perinatal period, who will be prioritised to be seen promptly.
 You can call or email LWMS If you would prefer to discuss your referral.

 For more severe or complex cases, a referral to Leeds Perinatal Mental Health Service can be made by emailing the form.
 If you are uncertain which service is most appropriate for someone you are working with, you may contact the Perinatal Mental Health Service duty clinician for advice between 9:00am and 5:00pm, Monday to Friday.